Julius Nepos: Emperor in Italy (474–475)

-After the failure of the Nepos' politics in Gaul, Nepos dismissed Ecdicius and replaced him as magister militum with Orestes, a distinguished officer who had once served as notarius (secretary) to the Hunnic king Attila.
-Nepos tasked Orestes with again leading an army against the Visigoths, and against the Burgundians, who were rebelling, in southern Gaul.
-Orestes' army included many foederati ally troops, and Orestes learnt that they were upset with the emperor, who had refused their requests to be granted land.
-With the backing of this army, Orestes betrayed Nepos' orders and instead marched on Ravenna, the capital of the western empire.
+After the failure of Nepos' efforts in Gaul, he dismissed Ecdicius and replaced him as magister militum with Orestes, a distinguished officer who had once served as notarius (secretary) to the Hunnic king Attila.
+Nepos tasked Orestes with leading another army against the Visigoths, and against the Burgundians, who were rebelling, in southern Gaul.
+Orestes' army included many foederati troops, whom he learned were upset with the emperor for refusing their requests to be granted land.
+With the backing of this army, Orestes disobeyed Nepos' orders and instead marched on Ravenna, the capital of the western empire.
 Hoping to maintain control, Nepos recalled Ecdicius from Gaul, but he was unable to arrive in time.
 On 28 August 475, Orestes entered Ravenna with his army, and Nepos escaped across the Adriatic Sea to Salona in Dalmatia, having ruled in Italy for only 14 months.
 On 31 October, Orestes proclaimed his young son, Romulus Augustulus, as emperor.

 Exile in Dalmatia (475–480)

 Little is known of Nepos' later activities in Dalmatia due to the scarcity of surviving sources.
-Nepos never renounced his claim to the western empire and continued to be recognised in the east instead of Romulus Augustulus.
+Nepos never renounced his claim to the Western Empire and continued to be recognised in the east instead of Romulus Augustulus.
 Throughout his time in exile, Nepos hoped to regain control of Italy.
 On 4 September 476, Romulus Augustulus was deposed by the barbarian general Odoacer, who became the first king of Italy.
 Odoacer sent Romulus' western imperial regalia to Zeno in the east, and swore allegiance to him, ruling without further imperial successors in the west.
 Odoacer considered the Roman Empire from this point on as only requiring a single emperor, ruling from Constantinople.
 At the same time, an embassy from Nepos arrived in Constantinople, congratulating Zeno on regaining Constantinople from Basiliscus and requesting his assistance in restoring Nepos to power in Italy.
 Zeno responded to the ambassadors sent by Odoacer, members of the Roman Senate, that they had killed one east-supported emperor (Anthemius) and driven one out (Nepos) and that they would do well in receiving Nepos back as their ruler.
 Zeno also stated that Odoacer would do best in receiving the rank of patrician, which he had requested, not from Zeno, but from the legal western ruler, Nepos, although Zeno promised to grant the rank if Nepos would not.
 Zeno also urged Odoacer to accept Nepos back as emperor in Italy.
 Although Zeno and Verina, who remained influential at court, officially supported Nepos' restoration and continued to regard him as the western emperor, he was not granted the necessary military support or funding to retake Italy.